vishalkrishna8/SkylightHOMES/README.md

 ## Contributing

 Contributions to the website are welcome.
 To contribute, follow these steps:

-1. Fork the repository

-2. Create a new branch: git checkout -b new-feature
+1. Fork the repository Create a new branch: git checkout -b new-feature

-3. Make changes and commit them: git commit -am 'Add new feature'
+2. Make changes and commit them: git commit -am 'Add new feature'

-4. Push to the branch: git push origin new-feature
+3. Push to the branch: git push origin new-feature

-5. Create a pull request.
+4. Create a pull request